srinivasanr11/srinivasanr11/README.md

 # Hi there, I'm SRINIVASAN R 👋!

+Dive into my world of code, where creativity and consistency blend seamlessly to craft solutions.

 ## About Me

 - 👨‍💻 I'm a B.Tech AI & Data Science student passionate about innovative problem-solving and technology.